alx-sch/miniRT/README.md

 - We do our dot product calculation, which leaves us with the result -1.
 - Since the result is -1, we know that these vectors are pointing in opposite directions.

-Anything in between -1 and 1 (when we are talking about unit vectors), will indicate the angle between the two vectors.
+Anything in between -1 and 1 will indicate the angle between the two vectors.
 The closer the dot product is to 1, the smaller the angle is (since 1 would make them identical).
 The closer the dot product is to -1, the greater the angle is (since -1 would make them opposite).

 Let's do an example with two not-normalized vectors, v1 (2,1,4) and v2 (3,4,2):
 1. Find the dot product of v1 and v2, which is 18.